SNCFdevelopers/ApiSNCF/source/integration.rst

 Errors
 ======

-When there's an error you'll receive a response with a error object containing an id
+When there's an error you'll receive a response with a error object containing a unique error id

 Example
 *******